 Costs of generating funds are costs incurred in attracting voluntary income, and those incurred in trading activities that raise funds.

-Charitable activities and Governance costs are costs incurred on the Academy Trust's educational operations, including support costs and costs relating to the governance of the academy apportioned to charitable activities.
+Charitable activities and Governance costs are costs incurred on the Academy Trust's educational operations, including support costs and those costs relating to the governance of the Academy Trust apportioned to charitable activities.